-Kornati Islands 7 Day Itinerary -1
+Kornati Islands - 7 Day Short-Hop Sailing Itinerary

-Day 1 – Biograd
+Day 1 - Hiljaca bay (Zut Island)

-Day 3 – Primosten (Mainland)
+Day 5 – Primosten (Mainland)

 Primosten is a gorgeous town that lies at the very south of the Kornati Islands sailing area.
 This small settlement is built on an island that has been reclaimed by the mainland by way of a man-made spit.
 It’s known for its indigenous stone houses, churches, narrow Mediterranean style streets and its production of olive oil and wine.

-Day 6 – Otok Zut
+Day 6 - Kaprije (Kaprije Island)